janKekanSan/jankekansan.github.io/pages/sona/e.md

 #### Multiple e

 Like [li]{.tokipona}, [e]{.tokipona} can be used more than once to apply a predicate to more than one object at a time!
 This applies to every object that follows a predicate.
-Like [li]{.tokipona}, this is like "and" in English!
+Like [li]{.tokipona}, this is like "and" in English, but now for the object!

 <details> <summary> [mi moku e suwi e lete]{.tokipona} </summary>